sameday-courier/woocommerce-plugin/README.md

 <p> Using this plug-in is free.
 However, the service offered by our company is based on a contract.
 The terms and conditions of the contract are negotiated individually.
 After signing the contract, the client will receive a set of credentials (username and password).
 With these credentials, the customer will be able to use the Sameday Courier delivery service. </p>

-For further information, contact us at software@sameday.ro !
+If your are facing some issues when working with our solution our you want to leave us a feedback, please don't hesitate to contact us at plugineasybox@sameday.ro !
  <hr>
 <strong> Features: </strong>